 Donate Unused Food to Nonprofit Organizations

-What can CNP Operators do with leftover inventory now that schools are closed due to COVID-19?
+What can CNP Operators do with leftover inventory when schools are closed due to COVID-19 or other natural disasters?

 School districts may donate unused or leftover food as they wish as long as they comply with state and local health standards.
 Leftover food may be donated to address hunger in the community and reduce food waste.